uthsaraiw/3D-matrix-transformation/README.md

 # 3D-matrix-transformation
-easy way to translate, rotate, scale 3D matrices using python\n Modules used:
+easy way to translate, rotate, scale 3D matrices using python Modules used:
 1. numpy
 2. scipy (to be used for rotation in any direction part)